Los Angeles Cocaine Defense Attorneys

 - The police were practicing some other form of misconduct

-If you have been charged with a cocaine-related crime, then you are likely in a state of shock and fear.
+If you have been charged with a cocaine-related crime in Los Angeles, including manufacturing or distribution, then you are likely in a state of shock and fear.
 Depending on the charges brought against you, you could be facing decades behind bars.
 Even a lighter sentence could keep you in prison for four or five years.
 If you want the best possible outcome, which may be an acquittal, then you need help from experienced L.A. drug crime defense attorneys.
 Call our firm, Werksman Jackson & Quinn LLP, at (213) 688-0460 to work with the best.

 Recent Case Results